Home

 "Do I still have a floor?"

-It may not be around for very much longer, and maybe it shouldn't be.
+it may not be around for very much longer, and maybe it shouldn't be.
 After all,

 Why put two-thirds of the tree below the nails, right?

-So, what I did here for the sake of comparison is photograph this same piece of Bolivian Rosewood flooring next to flooring with all the thinner wear layers sold out there.
+So, what I did here for the sake of comparison is photograph the same piece of Bolivian Rosewood flooring from the top of this page

 Then, I cropped the photos to show the full wear layer of the Bolivian Rosewood.